Written by Harlan Brumm, Sasha Crotty, Ian Molloy, and Pawel Piechnik

 Additional Revit 2019 capabilities that enhance and automate the design to fabrication process will be delivered via the Structural Precast Extension.
 Girder slabs are part of the precast automation process and the new API for Precast makes the tool even more powerful by letting users create drawings for precast elements and integrate third party add-ins for precast configuration.
-Stay tuned for additional information about the release and availability of the extension via the Autodesk Desktop App.
+The extension is available via the Autodesk Desktop App.

 API for precast automation

 The Precast for Revit dedicated API lets 3rd parties plug into automation mechanisms for precast, empowering structural precast support and complementing the Revit platform.
 The API enables creation of custom-made configurations for modelling, shop drawings, or customized numbering.

 Girder slabs are now part of the precast automation process, and are part of the Structural Precast for Revit 2019 application.
 Use the app to perform segmentation into girder slabs and add reinforcement according to predefined rules so you to automate the whole process of modelling precast girder slab assemblies.
 You can use this feature in conjunction with the Shop Drawings and CAM Export features for seamless coordination from design to fabrication.

 In Revit 2019 IFC import and export supports the latest IFC standard.
 Previously invalid elements import and export more cleanly in Revit and imported IFC and Rhino elements may be copied and mirrored.

 Use Autodesk BIM 360 next gen collaboration tools